 May 14-16, 2020

-You don’t want to waste any time in birders’ paradise – Detroit Lakes, Minnesota.
+You don’t want to waste time in birders’ paradise – Detroit Lakes, Minnesota.
 More than 275 species of birds are found in Becker County.
 Why?
-Because the Detroit Lakes area is in the heart of a transition zone of tallgrass prairie, northern hardwood, and conifer forest ecosystems.
+Because the Detroit Lakes area is in the heart of a transition zone of tallgrass prairies, northern hardwood, and conifer forest ecosystems.
 Serious birders flock here each spring for the annual Detroit Lakes Festival of Birds.

 A total of 165 species were recorded during the 2019 festival.
 The field trip to North Ottawa leads the way with 108 species, followed by 104 at Hamden Slough and Tamarac National Wildlife Refuges on Friday.
-Windy, rainy weather slowed the count on Saturday, even so, stops at Agassiz Refuge resulted in 97 species including looks at the Prothonotary Warbler!
+Windy, rainy weather eventually slows the count on Saturday, even so, stops at Agassiz Refuge resulted in 97 species including looks at the Prothonotary Warbler!
 A total of 79 species were recorded at Blue Stem Prairie and Buffalo River.

 In recent years, birders have checked some species off their list, namely – Blue-Gray Gnatcatcher, Gray-cheeked Thrush, Rough-legged Hawk, Chestnut-collared Longspur, LeConte’s and Nelson’s Sharp-tailed Sparrows, Rock Wren, Golden-winged and Northern Parula Warblers, Alder Flycatcher and Black-backed Woodpecker.

 Any time of year, we welcome you to check out several sites along the Pine to Prairie International Birding Trail that are near Detroit Lakes.
 Download the Bird Checklist of almost 275 species along the trail below.
 For more birding opportunities in Minnesota, see the MOU website.